dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 **Assorted Observations**

-This one's a workout\!
+This one's a workout!
 Tons of planes and action, and lots of weaving and dodging for a micromanager to play with.
 It took me just over two weeks of occasional evening play to finish it.
 I must admit I was looking over my shoulder for dirty tricks, a la Iceland, and seeing them where they weren't.
 In retrospect, a one-boat invasion of a Danish province of 2.3 million is a far cry from picking on isolated settlements in Iceland.

 I hadn't appreciated how shallow the Baltic really is.
 There are numerous places where my subs couldn't fully submerge, and the ones